System Assurances,

 The Problem

 Wallet-level drain is the most consistent attack surface in crypto.
-Phishing, approval abuse, and key compromise collectively account for billions in annual losses.
-These are not smart contract failures.
-They are wallet-layer events, and they fall through every existing coverage category.
+Phishing attacks, stolen keys, and malicious approvals collectively account for billions in annual losses.
+Existing smart contract coverage products protect against code failures, not these.
+Wallet drains fall through every existing coverage category.

 [ phishing ]

 User signs a transaction that sweeps their wallet to a drain address.
-Often triggered by a fake dApp or malicious link.
+Often triggered by a fake website or malicious link.

 [ approval exploit ]